manav-makhija77/Trainin.Cloud/README.md

 # Trainin.Cloud
-This is Major Project Application
+This is Major Project Application for Final Year College Project